huggingface/transformers/awesome-transformers.md

 Donut does not require off-the-shelf OCR engines/APIs, yet it shows state-of-the-art performances on various visual document understanding tasks, such as visual document classification or information extraction (a.k.a. document parsing).

+Keywords: Document Understanding

 ## [transformers-interpret](https://github.com/cdpierse/transformers-interpret)

-Transformers Interpret is a model explainability tool designed to work exclusively with the hugs transformers package.
+Transformers Interpret is a model explainability tool designed to work exclusively with the transformers package.

 In line with the philosophy of the Transformers package Transformers Interpret allows any transformers model to be explained in just two lines.
 Explainers are available for both text and computer vision models.
 Visualizations are also available in notebooks and as savable png and html files

+Keywords: Model interpretation, Visualization

 ## [mlrun](https://github.com/mlrun/mlrun)

 MLRun is an open MLOps platform for quickly building and managing continuous ML applications across their lifecycle.
 MLRun integrates into your development and CI/CD environment and automates the delivery of production data, ML pipelines, and online applications, significantly reducing engineering efforts, time to production, and computation resources.
 With MLRun, you can choose any IDE on your local machine or on the cloud.
 MLRun breaks the silos between data, ML, software, and DevOps/MLOps teams, enabling collaboration and fast continuous improvements.

+Keywords: MLOps

 ## [FederatedScope](https://github.com/alibaba/FederatedScope)

 [FederatedScope](https://github.com/alibaba/FederatedScope) is a comprehensive federated learning platform that provides convenient usage and flexible customization for various federated learning tasks in both academia and industry.
 Based on an event-driven architecture, [FederatedScope](https://github.com/alibaba/FederatedScope) integrates rich collections of functionalities to satisfy the burgeoning demands from federated learning, and aims to build up an easy-to-use platform for promoting learning safely and effectively.

+Keywords: Federated learning, Event-driven

 ## [pythainlp](https://github.com/PyThaiNLP/pythainlp)